chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 https://{{< example_fqdn "automate" >}}/apis/iam/v2beta/users/{user-id}?pretty
 ```

 ### List Teams for a User

-The output lists all teams that contain the specified user.
+The output for the command below lists all teams that contain the specified user.
-Note, it uses the `membership_id` property of the user instead of the user's `id`.
+Note, the output uses the `membership_id` property of the user instead of the user's `id`.

 ```bash
 curl -sSH "api-token: $TOKEN" -X GET \